Mark-met-een-K/wp-search-insights/readme.txt

 * Updated tour structure and added native WP buttons
 * Added suggested privacy statement text
 * Updating some strings
+* Fix: when same string is search, the time is now updated as well

 = 1.0.0 =
 * Initial release